IB-2024-2025/2024-2025_P01_EnvironmentWebServerJutge/README.md

 # PAI Lab assignment

-This is a repository to host the code of your lab assignments Create an appropriate directory structure to hold your project If your assignment includes different exercises, use different directories for each
+This is a repository to host the code of your lab assignment.
+Create an appropriate folder structure to hold your project.
+If your assignment includes different exercises, use different folders for each

 **Remember also** to remove all binary files and empty directories in the final version of the project